Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Tropical curves

-In \S \ref{OrdinaryGW}, we will want to use the following: \begin{lem} Suppose $\Gamma$ is in a rigid $\f{T}^{\circ}_{g,m,\Delta}(\A,\Psi)$ with $g=0$.
+In \S \ref{OrdinaryGW}, we will want to use the following: \begin{lem} Suppose $\Gamma$ is in a rigid $\f{T}^{\ns}_{g,\Delta}(\A,\Psi)$ with $g=0$.
 Then no two vertices of $\Gamma$ map to the same point of $N_{\bb{Q}}$. \end{lem} \begin{proof} If two distinct vertices do map to the same point of $N_{\bb{Q}}$, we can identify them to form a genus $1$ tropical curve $\Gamma'$ satisfying the same incidence conditions as $\Gamma$.
-But since there are by assumption no contracted edges, the unique loop of $\Gamma'$ spans a positive dimensional subspace of $N_{\bb{Q}}$, hence decreases the dimension of $\f{T}_{\Gamma}$.
+But since there are by genericity no contracted compact edges, the unique loop of $\Gamma'$ spans a positive dimensional subspace of $N_{\bb{Q}}$, hence decreases the dimension of $\f{T}_{\Gamma}$.
 But then by Proposition \ref{TropDeform}, the dimension of the space of curves of the same type as $\Gamma'$ satisfying $\A$ has dimension $<0$, contradicting that it contains $\Gamma'$. \end{proof}

-Lemma \ref{General} implies that a rigid $\f{T}^{\circ}_{g,m,\Delta}(\A,\Psi)$ is finite, so we can hope to count its elements.
+Lemma \ref{General} implies that a rigid $\f{T}^{\ns}_{g,\Delta}(\A,\Psi)$ is finite, so we can hope to count its elements.
 We now describe the multiplicity we will use to perform this count.
 It is a generalization of the Nishinou-Siebert multiplicity \cite[Prop.
 5.7]{NS}.
+See \cite{MRudMult} for alternative formulas for $\Mult(\Gamma)$ which are more practical for some applications.
 Recall that we denote $\LL_N(A):=\LL(A)\cap N$.

-\begin{lemdfn} Fix some $(\Gamma,\mu,\epsilon,h)$ in a rigid $\f{T}^{\circ}_{g,m,\Delta}(\A,\Psi)$.
+\begin{lemdfn} Fix some $(\Gamma,\epsilon,h)$ in a rigid $\f{T}^{\ns}_{g,m,\Delta}(\A,\Psi)$.
 The map

 is an inclusion of lattices of finite index.

 Recall the definition of $\langle V\rangle$ from \eqref{V}.
 We denote

 and we define